What to do about graffiti

 Let us know about graffiti on public land and offensive graffiti on private property.

-Removing graffiti in public places
+Removing graffiti and tagging in public places

 Graffiti is anything that is written, sprayed or painted on public or private property.
-It's illegal to do this without permission.

 - Hate comments